vippsas/vipps-check-in-api/vipps-check-in-api-checklist.md

 ## Endpoints to integrate

 Integrate the [API endpoint](https://developer.vippsmobilepay.com/api/check-in/).
-For examples of requests and responses, see the [Postman collection](/tools/vipps-check-in-api-postman-collection.json) and [environment](https://github.com/vippsas/vipps-developers/blob/master/tools/vipps-api-global-postman-environment.json).
+For examples of requests and responses, see the [Quick start guide](vipps-check-in-api-quick-start.md).

 | Endpoint | Comment |
 |-----|-----------|